Last updated on October 13th, 2022

-Try to avoid buying the adhesives and grouts without asking the tile fixer first.
+Speak to your tiler first before buying adhesives and grouts.
 A lot depends on the type of tile and the substrate they are being fixed to.

-- The average tiling cost per square metre is £35.
+- The average tiling cost per square metre is £100 including labour.

-- The total cost you pay for tiling will be affected by the type of tiles you choose, the size of the room you’re having tiles and your location.
+- The total cost you pay for tiling will be affected by the type of tiles you choose, the size of the room you’re having tiled and your location.

-- Expect to pay around £35 per metre to tile a kitchen floor.
-If the area you want tiled is less than 10m2, expect to pay more.
+- Expect to pay around £100 per metre to tile a kitchen floor.
+If the area you want to be tiled is less than 10m2, expect to pay more.

 - Tiling may look simple, but it’s a challenging job that shouldn’t be attempted by novice DIY-ers